Edmund C. Moy: Career

 From 1979 to 1989, Moy worked for Blue Cross Blue Shield United of Wisconsin.
 Moy then served as Director of the Office of Managed Care at the Health Care Financing Administration during the George H. W. Bush administration.
 From 1994 to 2001, he worked for a number of private-sector companies.
 From 2001 to 2006, Moy served in the George W. Bush administration as Special Assistant to the President for Presidential Personnel.
 He oversaw the selection of candidates for presidential appointments in the general areas of human, natural, and cultural resources.
 In 2003, he served on the transition team for the newly created Department of Homeland Security.

-On June 29, 2006, President Bush nominated Moy to serve as the 38th Director of the United States Mint.
+On June 29, 2006, President Bush nominated Moy to serve as the 38th director of the United States Mint.
 He was sworn in on September 5, 2006.
 Moy earned the Alexander Hamilton Medal for public service, awarded by then-Treasury Secretary Henry M. Paulson, Jr. Moy announced his resignation as Director of the United States Mint on December 20, 2010, effective January 9, 2011.
 After leaving the United States Mint, Moy became Vice President Corporate Infrastructure for L&L Energy, Inc. As of 2014, he is the chief strategist for Fortress Gold Group.
 Moy also writes occasional articles for Moneynews.com.
+In November 2021, Moy joined the thought leadership team at U.S. Money Reserve as Senior IRA Strategist.

 In 2021, Moy was named one of Coin World's Most Influential People in Numismatics (1960-2020).